bilelmsekni/projectizer/README.md

 ![preview](https://github.com/mseknibilel/projectizer/raw/master/assets/feature.gif)

-> Use the `Projectize` command to select which project to focus on.
+> Use the `Projectize` command or telescope status bar icon to select which project to focus on.

 ## Requirements